marioZYN/Software-Engineering-2/RASD/RASD.md

 **Exceptions**:

 * The user misses information during filling blanks.
 * The user has already registered with the same credentials.
-* the user's credentials or payment information are not correct.

 **Exceptions handling**: The user can either continue filling all the correct information or terminates the registering process.

 (2)Guest logs in to the system
-**Name**: Guest logs in  to the system
+**Name**: Guest logs into the system
 **Actor**: Guest
 **Entry condition**: The guest provides correct email address and password
 **Flow of events**: